%OFF $OFF Coupon

 Step 3: Search Words in the Scanned PDF

 After performing OCR, the searchable PDF file will be open automatically in UPDF.
-Now, you can search in the scanned PDF for your desired words by clicking Ctrl + F or the Search icon in the top left corner.
+Now, you can search in the scanned PDF for your desired words by clicking Ctrl + F or the Search icon in the top right corner.

 Enter the word you want to search and it will show all the results on this document.
 You can click any result to jump to the page directly.
 This is how you find words in PDF with ease.